Rasya25/GtpsHost/README.md

-# GTPSHost
+# GtpsHost

-GTPSHost is a Telegram Bot + WebServer designed for hosting Growtopia Private Server hosts.
+GtpsHost is a Telegram Bot + WebServer designed for hosting Growtopia Private Server hosts.
 It allows users to manage their Growtopia server hosts directly through Telegram, offering a convenient and efficient way to handle server administration.

 ## Features